Financial planning and advice peak bodies ‘make history’ with merger

 AFA Code of Conduct

 The AFA is guided by a Code of Conduct containing six principles of professionalism.
-These set out the standards AFA members and aim to achieve good consumer outcomes as well as enhance the professional reputation of financial advisers.
+These set out the standards for AFA members and aim to achieve good consumer outcomes as well as enhance the professional reputation of financial advisers.

 Every year, the AFA gives out several awards to recognise excellence in the financial advisory profession, as well as contributions towards diversity, innovation, and education.
 These awards are AFA Adviser of the Year, AFA Practice of the Year, AFA Female Excellence in Advice, AFA Rising Star of the Year, and AFA Excellence in Education.
 These awards, according to the organisation, help build excellence, which inspires trust and confidence in the profession.